mateuszjurewicz/notes_public/English Vocabulary.md

 - `kompromat`
 information that could cause harm to someone's reputation (compromising material, from Russian).
 Relates to the Pegasus spyware.
 - `larceny`
-formal legal term for theft of personal property.
+formal legal term for theft of personal property (of a person or business though).
+Grand _____ has to exceed a specific amount of dollars.
 - `legerdemain`
 sleight of hand, artful trickery, deception.
 - `limerence`